varshahindupur09/PromptEngineeringInAI/LLM_Integration/README.md

 This project is created to store information related to Prompt Engineering.
 We are using the Ollama - Llama3 model to run locally on a macOS laptop.

+## What is Ollama?
+Ollama is an open-source project that serves as a powerful and user-friendly platform for running LLMs on your local machine.
+It acts as a bridge between the complexities of LLM technology and the desire for an accessible and customizable AI experience.

 Below are the steps to inform how this model was integrated locally and utilized, saving the costs associated with using a paid version of LLM.

 ## Contents